 Darwin's Finches (Endemic and Indigenous)

 These little critters are where the theory of evolution started.
-There are 14 different types of Darwin Finch.
-All similar in size, shape and color.
-All endemic, except for the Coco Finch.
+All similar in size, shape and color, there are fourteen types of Darwin Finch.
+Except for the Coco Finch, they are all endemic.

-What really sets these birds apart from each other is their diet and habitat.
-This lends to physical adaptions in their beak size and shape.
-For example, long thin beaks for finding insects, and short wide beaks for crushing seeds.
-When you see these birds, you’ll instantly understand how Darwin developed his theory.
+Diet and habitat are what sets these birds apart from each other.
+Each have physical adaptations in their beak size and shape.
+For example, some have long thin beaks for finding insects, and others have short wide beaks for crushing seeds.
+When you see these birds, you’ll instantly understand how Darwin’s theory developed.

 Galapagos Hawk (Endemic)

-Though they reside on most of the larger islands in the Galapagos, the Galapagos Hawk is one of the most endangered hawks in the world.
+Though the Galapagos Hawk lives on most larger islands in the Galapagos, it is one of the most endangered hawks in the world.
 Luckily, we saw five on our trip.
-What surprised us most, is how close we could get to them without them flying away.
+We were very surprised by how close we could get without them flying away.

 Galapagos Dove (Endemic)